santyking/SPFXnotes/README.md

 yo 4.3.1
 gulp 4.0.2

-since node modules are not a part of Upload try running 'npm install' to load dependencies
+since node modules are not a part of Upload try running 'npm install' to load dependencies. to remove node modules, type npx npkill

 we need to enable app catalogue wrt SharePoint site collection. for this, install SharePoint online management shell if not installed.